Clonal hematopoiesis: Population genetics

 The advent of next-generation DNA sequencing has allowed for the targeted identification of somatic mutations involved in clonal hematopoiesis at the population level.
 The studies undertaken as of 2017 are largely consistent in their main findings.
 One common finding has been that observable clonal hematopoiesis is virtually absent from the under-40 population, with a sharp uptick in frequency past 60 years of age.
 Indeed, the evidence from these studies suggests that between 10% and 20% of the population over age 70 have clonal hematopoiesis.
 In the U.S. alone, this means that, at the low end, some 2,975,000 seniors over 70 years of age are living with this condition.

 The other main common finding is that there are many different mutations involved in clonal hematopoiesis.
 Many of these fall into the categories of epigenetic regulators (DNMT3a, TET2, and ASXL1), signaling proteins (JAK2), spliceosome components (SF3B1 and SRSF2), or members of the DNA damage response (TP53 and PPM1D).
 Many people identified as having clonal hematopoiesis have a mutation in a single gene, though a significant number have mutations in two or more genes.
 The number and variety of observed mutations suggests that these mutations may contribute to clonal hematopoiesis by several distinct mechanisms, discussed in more detail below.
+While DNMT3A is the most prevalent driver mutation, TET2 and splicing gene mutations are more prevalent in those over 75 years old.

 There is also limited evidence suggesting clonal hematopoiesis may be ubiquitous in healthy adults, albeit at extremely low levels (less than 0.1% of peripheral blood cells).
 A study employing the ultra-sensitive digital droplet PCR method found that 95% of studied individuals (19 out of 20) between the ages of 50 and 70 had at least low-level clonal hematopoiesis.
 This finding does not necessarily conflict with earlier reports that clonal hematopoiesis is not ubiquitous in this age bracket, as these previous studies' experimental designs compels the use of a higher threshold to identify legitimate clonal hematopoiesis.

 Ongoing studies are examining what genetic and epidemiological factors may influence the acquisition of mutations in clonal hematopoiesis.
+Once mutated, the HSCs with a relative fitness advantage give rise to clones capable of expansion, in a type of Darwinian selection.